doyle-kfd/aquastella/README.md

 5. Once selected, click the 'Save'.
 6. Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.

-Live site can be viewed here: [KSail](https://doyle-kfd.github.io/KSail/)
+Live site can be viewed here: [aquastella](https://doyle-kfd.github.io/aquastella/admin.html)

 ## Cloning

-To clone the KSail repository
+To clone the aquastella repository
 1. On GitHub.com, navigate to the main page of the repository.
 2. Above the list of files, click  Code.
 3. Copy the URL for the repository.